• Skip to main content

 • Chicken – Boneless skinless chicken breasts pounded to make them an even thickness, tenderloins or chicken thighs.

 • Oil – Corn oil has a smoke point higher than most cooking oils at 450°F and performs well in a variety of cooking applications.
-We prefer corn oil in this chicken marinade recipe because it’s healthier too, but you can use whatever type of oil you prefer.
+We prefer corn oil because it’s healthier too, but you can use whatever type of oil you prefer.

 • Balsamic vinegar – Gives the marinade a sweet and tangy flavor.

 • Lemon juice – Freshly squeezed lemon juice is the best, but you can really use any type of citrus you prefer.
-We love this chicken marinade recipe with freshly squeezed orange juice.
+We love using freshly squeezed orange juice.
 And you can use tangerines or tangelos too.
 (Those are delicious!!)

 • Prepared Mustard – Dijon or stoneground mustard are our favorites.
-They give this chicken marinade wonderful flavor.
+Gives the chicken wonderful flavor.

 • Seasoning – Kinders Buttery Steakhouse seasoning is all you need.
 It’s the most flavorful blend of spices, including salt, black pepper, onion, garlic and butter flavor.
 (It’s a much better value in BJ’s if you can find it!)